rabanti-github/TaskRunner/README.md

 # TaskRunner
-Task Runner is a simple Windows command line tool to execute several tasks controlled by XML config files, such as deleting files, deleting registry entries, write logfile entries or execute programs.
+Task Runner is a simple Windows command line tool to execute several tasks controlled by XML config files, such as deleting files, terminate processes, deleting registry entries, write logfile entries or execute programs.

 <b>Please have a look into the <a href="../../wiki">Wiki</a> for more information.</b>